ZheLi2020/InfoDist/README.md

-This repository provides a PyTorch implementation of the paper [Image Distillation for Safe Data Sharing in Histopathology](https://arxiv.org/abs/2406.13536) early accepted (top 11%) at MICCAI 2024.
+This repository provides a PyTorch implementation of the paper [Image Distillation for Safe Data Sharing in Histopathology](https://arxiv.org/abs/2406.13536) accepted at MICCAI 2024.

 Tested with: